AlanMackworth/hello-world/README.md

 # hello-world
-Test repository

-I'm a Prof at UBC in Computer Science.
+I'm a Computer Science Prof at UBC.